yue-su/coding-challenge/README.md

 * Recreate the design in the comps with all assets provided
 * There should be a hover interaction on product images and buttons
-* There should be a click interaction on color variants
+* There should be a click interaction on color variants.
+When you click on a color variant the appropriate product image should be shown.

 ### Extras

-* Designs should be responsive
 * Host your page somewhere